Japan's record budget spending highlights balancing act

 The government's second annual budget since Abe's election triumph a year ago marks a balancing act between boosting growth and doing just enough to show it is keen to rein in public debt, which is more than twice the size of the economy.

-Of projected record spending of 95.88 trillion yen in 2014/15, about one-third will be spent on social security while debt servicing costs will account for nearly one-quarter.
+Of projected record spending of 95.88 trillion yen ($921.97 billion) in 2014/15, about one-third will be spent on social security while debt servicing costs will account for nearly one-quarter.

 "Abe vows to seek both growth and fiscal consolidation, but the focus now needs be on stimulus," said Hidenori Suezawa, analyst at SMBC Nikko Securities.
 "Hasty fiscal tightening could derail the economy and foil the sales tax plan in 2015."